dojo/docs/dojox/mvc.rst

   * :ref:`dojox/mvc/EditStoreRefController <dojox/mvc/EditStoreRefController>` Components to work with Dojo Object Store (Something that does dojox.mvc.StatefulModel.commit(), dojox.mvc.StatefulModel._commit() and dojox.mvc.StatefulModel._saveToStore()).

-* A number of widgets and MVC containers are also available, including:

-  * :ref:`dojox/mvc/Output <dojox/mvc/Output>` A data-bound output widget.
-  * :ref:`dojox/mvc/Group <dojox/mvc/Group>` An aggregation of widgets with the same parent data binding context.
-  * :ref:`dojox/mvc/WidgetList <dojox/mvc/WidgetList>` A model-bound widget that creates child widgets repeatedly based on a data collection.
-  * :ref:`dojox/mvc/Repeat <dojox/mvc/Repeat>` A model-bound repeater widget that binds to a data collection.
-  * :ref:`dojox/mvc/Generate <dojox/mvc/Generate>` A simple example of UI generation from a supplied data model.

 * :ref:`dojox/mvc/_DataBindingMixin <dojox/mvc/_DataBindingMixin>` has been deprecated.

 Examples
 ========